nishkalavallabhi/nercoop2022/Planning.md

 **Task 2: Understanding various topics in NER context** (2 weeks? -May 15-30 2022)
-- weak supervision (familiarity with libraries such as: skweak, knodle, flying squid)
+- weak supervision (familiarity with libraries such as: skweak, knodle, flying squid, astra)
 - domain adaptation, few short learning
 - prompt based learning
+- exercise: how can you create more examples to identify NORP (see description in Onotonotes dataset guidelines) in CONLL-03 NER corpus (it doesn't have that category annotated specifically).

 **Task 3: Multilingual NER exercise**
 (2 weeks? - June 1-15 2022)